JazzMaster/LazGFX/README.md

 This code and demos are in a very early state.
 I will try to provide further demos where possible.

+### Pardon the mess

+The .ppu and .o are output files from the compiler.
+T he .inc are mostly for SDL2. **Do not remove them.**

+I have a few myself that I need.

+You should be able to compile this once you GIT or DL it to your computer, so long as FPC and/or Lazarus is installed.

+This code doesnt call the LCL- but yours might.
+LCL errors are up to you to fix.

+### 3D programming?

 DX9 programming experience is not necessary- I will hold your hand until we get to OpenGL.
 Lazarus supports it.
 SDL supports it.